 Pricelist for our service:

-Except this, you will need ______ GEL for our service in order you to get an apostilled or legalized document to abroad in the easiest and fastest way without spending your time to come to Georgia and effort.
+Except this, you will need 600 GEL for our service in order you to get an apostilled or legalized document to abroad in the easiest and fastest way without spending your time to come to Georgia and effort.
 Shipping costs are charged addionally based on the real currier company charges.

-Besides, even if you are in Georgia and just wants to be personally accompanied and coordinated in the process of making application to the relevant body if Georgia, in this case you will need only ______ GEL for our service.
+Besides, even if you are in Georgia and just wants to be personally accompanied and coordinated in the process of making application to the relevant body if Georgia, in this case you will need only 300 GEL for our service.
 All prices are valid on the territiory of Tbilisi.

 First of all, let start with the countries where the document to be submitted needs no Apostille Certification and Legalization subject to Minsk Convection of 1993 “on Mutual Assistance and Legal Relations in Civil, Family and Criminal Matters”: